ipfs/specs/src/unixfs.md

 whose `Data` field is a UnixFSV1 Protobuf message.
 For clarity, the specification document may represent these nested Protobufs as one object.
 In this representation, it is implied that the `PBNode.Data` field is protobuf-encoded.

+Note that this protobuf definition precedes protobuf 3 and more recent editions, so the `blocksizes` field is encoded according to protobuf 2 defaults, e.g. it does not use packed encoding.
+Modern implementations should also use the older non-packed encoding so generated CIDs are stable for the same data.

 ## `dag-pb` Types